bghira/SimpleTuner/INSTALL.md

 For users that wish to make use of Docker or another container orchestration platform, see [this document](/documentation/DOCKER.md) first.

 ### Installation
+For  users operating on windows.
+An Installation guide based on Docker and WSL is found here [this document](/documentation/DOCKER.md).

 Clone the SimpleTuner repository and set up the python venv: